marmelab/react-admin/docs/FilteringTutorial.md

 [![Saved Queries in FilterList](./img/SavedQueriesList.gif)](./img/SavedQueriesList.gif)

-Saved Queries lets users save a combination of filters and sort parameters into a new, personal filter.
+Saved Queries let users save a combination of filters and sort parameters into a new, personal filter.
 Saved queries persist between sessions, so users can find their custom queries even after closing and reopening the admin.
 Saved queries are available both for the Filter Button/Form combo and for the `<FilterList>` Sidebar.

 `<SavedQueriesList>` is a complement to `<FilterList>` sections for the filter sidebar